Borderlander103/100-days-of-code/log.md

 **Thoughts:** Sorry for the break in the 100 days, but it made sense.

+---

+### Day 16: September 20, 2018

+**Today's Progress:** Continuing on with Android course.
+Started 3rd personal project to do alongside course.
+Figured out some very basic initial designs.

+**Thoughts:** Eager to make some progress.

 <!-- # 100 Days Of Code - Log